• Home

 A blocked account is a special bank account in which a certain amount is deposited.
 The provider with whom you opened the account handles its administration.
 He works with a bank for this purpose.

 Students from countries outside the European Union and the Schengen Area need a blocked account to obtain a student visa to enter Germany.
 This regulation also affects some other visa applicants.
+You can check the official visa requirements through the German Federal Foreign Office visa information.

 Visa applicants who have to open a blocked account